 Rural Homelessness Estimation Project

-The County, in partnership with the towns of Beaverlodge, Wembley and Sexsmith and the Village of Hythe, is working to estimate homelessness in our rural area.
+The County, in partnership with the towns of Beaverlodge, Wembley and Sexsmith and the Village of Hythe, launched a project in Fall 2018 to estimate homelessness in our rural area.

 Who qualifies as homeless?

 Four types of living conditions will be included in the estimation, which are:

 - Unsheltered – people who are completely homeless, living on the street or in places not intended for human habitation

 - Emergency Sheltered – people who are staying in overnight shelters due to homelessness or family violence